Accessibility Links

 Theatre of Violence

-Documentary 1h 46m 2023
+1h 46m Documentary 2023

-UK Digital Premiere
+US Digital Premiere

 “Visually, it’s beautiful.
 The issues are presented in a very nuanced way which is rare for Western-made productions about the LRA war and the conflict in Uganda - centering Acholi voices, juxtaposing Ongwen’s trial with what is happening in Uganda today, and posing important questions about the relevance of the ICC.” - Oryem Nyeko, Uganda and Tanzania Researcher, Human Rights Watch